 - When your medicine supply is low, get more from your doctor or pharmacist as soon as you can.
 Do not stop taking Atazanavir, even for a short period of time.
 If you do, the virus may grow resistant to the medicine and become harder to treat.

 - Atazanavir does not stop the spread of HIV to others through blood or sexual contact.
 Do not have any kind of sex without protection (eg, latex or polyurethane condoms) if you have HIV infection.
 Do not share needles, injection supplies, or items like toothbrushes or razors.
 Talk with your health care provider about ways to prevent the spread of HIV to others.

-- Do NOT take more than the recommended dose or change your dose without checking with your doctor.
+- Do NOT take more than the recommended dose, change your dose, or stop taking Atazanavir without checking with your doctor.

 - Atazanavir may raise your blood sugar.
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have a fruit-like breath odor.
 If these symptoms occur, tell your doctor right away.